Last Updated on September 6, 2021 by Grow with Bovees

 Retention Of Soil Moisture

-The most outstanding property of a mulch in vegetable gardens is that it reduces evaporation from the soil, thereby ensuring that the moisture content of the topsoil does not fluctuate too widely and consequently preventing damage that can be caused to vegetable plants, such as tomatoes, potatoes and root crops as they approach maturity.
+The most outstanding property of a mulch in vegetable gardens is that it reduces evaporation from the soil, thereby ensuring that the moisture content of the topsoil does not fluctuate too widely and consequently preventing damage that can be caused to vegetable plants, such as tomatoes, onions, potatoes and root crops as they approach maturity.

 In addition to conserving moisture it prevents or reduces the compaction and crusting of the soil caused by watering, rain and treading, thereby increasing water penetration and preventing runoff and soil erosion.